ChristopherSiems/LeetCodeSolutions/Problems/1. Two Sum/Space Complexity Optimized/Documentation.md

 ### Space complexity

 $O(1)$.
-Our algorithm uses a static number of data pieces of static size, only two for-loop variables.
+Our algorithm uses a static number of data pieces, only two for-loop variables and the two pieces of input data, _nums_ and _target_.
 So our algorithm will use a constant, $O(1)$, amount of memory.

 ## Code